Jean Segura Player Props: Marlins vs. Padres

 Jean Segura At The Plate

-- Segura has driven in a run in six games this season (13.0%), including one multiple-RBI game.
+- Segura has driven in a run in seven games this season (14.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.